gardener/gardener/docs/proposals/20-ha-control-planes.md

 The groundwork for this was already done by [gardener/gardener#5741](https://github.com/gardener/gardener/pull/5741).

-#### Timeout configuration

-It has been observed that network latencies across zones differ from one provider to another.
-Volume types that are available across providers can also differ w.r.t disk latency.
-It is therefore prudent to [fine tune](https://etcd.io/docs/v3.3/tuning/) `heart beat` interval and `election timeout` intervals for an etcd cluster.
-Performance tests against various providers need to be conducted to determine optimal configurations for every cloud provider.

-If necessary and no cloud provider independent values can be determined, Gardener provider extension may set the mentioned parameters via the [Ensurer Interface](https://github.com/gardener/gardener/blob/4e031f84b1cbff9d084bcf216744f6a5a7604c7d/extensions/pkg/webhook/controlplane/genericmutator/mutator.go#L64) or a mutating webhook for `etcd` resources in general.

-In addition, time out values may need to be adjusted over time if observations reveal an issue with the current configuration.
-For instance: Network latency depends on the node and zone load that especially becomes relevant if the latency increases for the etcd leader.

 ##### Resource thresholds

 For an etcd pod, there is a corresponding `vpa` object defined.
 With a single replica etcd setup, if the VPA recommendation changes, the etcd pod is evicted eventually to come up with the new recommended values, then there used to be a downtime.
 For a multi-replica etcd cluster which is either spread across nodes within a single zone or multiple zones, there should not be any downtime introduced due to VPA scaling of etcd pods with a [pod disruption budget](#disruptions-and-zero-downtime-maintenance).